Some time ago, I published a blog post where I shared the Top 10 Toronto/ GTA Locations for an Engagement Session.

 Style: Hipster, rustic.

 Another great spot for a photo shoot in the city is King Street West between Jarvis and Bathurst Street.
-This section of King Street is a part of a project which priorities streetcars over cars.
+This section of King Street is a part of a project which prioritizes streetcars over cars.
 Besides, the cool, very hip vibe in this part of the city is amazing if you want to capture some downtown vibes without heavy traffic.
-If you want to have your session downtown, but you don’t want to be photographed surrounded by a lot of people, this part of King Street is worth considering as your spot for a session.
+If you want to have your session downtown, but you don’t want to be photographed surrounded by many people, this part of King Street is worth considering as your spot for a session.

 3. Kensington Market